Public Documentation

 ssh-rsa AAAAB3NzaC2yc2EAAAaDAQABAAABAQDrNsUZYBWJtXYUk21wxZbX3KxcH8EqzR3ZdTna0Wgk...jNmUiGEMKrr0aqQMZEL2BG7 Documenter

-[ Info: Add a secure environment variable named 'DOCUMENTER_KEY' (to https://github.com/$USER/$REPO/settings/secrets if you deploy using GitHub Actions) with value:
+[ Info: Add a secure 'Repository secret' named 'DOCUMENTER_KEY' (to https://github.com/$USER/$REPO/settings/secrets if you deploy using GitHub Actions) with value:

 LS0tLS1CRUdJTiBSU0EgUFJJVkFURSBLRVktLS0tLQpNSUlFb3dJQkFBS0NBUUVBNnpiRkdXQVZpYlIy...QkVBRWFjY3BxaW9uNjFLaVdOcDU5T2YrUkdmCi0tLS0tRU5EIFJTQSBQUklWQVRFIEtFWS0tLS0tCg==